georgehetrick/soapservice/README.md

 # SoapService

-This is a simple HelloWorld application written as a soap service It consists of
+This is a simple HelloWorld application written as a soap service.

+It consists of
 1. A java @WebService file
 2. a pom file with